trumans/treehouse-portfolio/README.md

 ## CSS ##

-- On the index and project pages a different font is used for my name and the app names.
+- On the index and project pages a different **font** is used for my name and the app names.
 They are imported from Google Fonts into layout.pug and used in the my-name and app-name classes defined at the bottom of style.css.

-- On the index page, hovering over a project expands it slightly.
+- On the index page, hovering over a project expands it slightly (**transform, transition**).
 The effect is applied to index.pug using the app-cell class defined at the bottom of style.css.

-- The "about me" sidebar has a background color gradient from black to silver which is applied to layout.pug through the portfolio-bk class defined at the bottom of style.css.
+- The "about me" sidebar has a **background color** gradient from black to silver which is applied to layout.pug through the portfolio-bk class defined at the bottom of style.css.